Chelsea beat Newcastle to take top spot - RFI

 Newcastle (United Kingdom) (AFP)

-Chelsea climbed to the top of the Premier League for the first time in over two years with a convincing 2-0 win at Newcastle on Saturday.
+Frank Lampard warned Chelsea to stay humble after they climbed to the top of the Premier League for the first time in more than two years with a convincing 2-0 win at Newcastle on Saturday.

 Chelsea are unbeaten in nine games in all competitions and haven't lost in their last six league matches.